gemseo/gemseo/doc_src/disciplines/namespaces.rst

 Besides, :class:`.BaseGrammar` has the attributes :attr:`.BaseGrammar.to_namespaced` and :attr:`.BaseGrammar.from_namespaced` that map the names with and without namespace prefixes.

-Finally, :meth:`.MDODiscipline.store_data` allows to pass variables names without namespace prefixes.
+Finally, :meth:`.MDODiscipline.store_local_data` allows to pass variables names without namespace prefixes.
 This allows to adapt wrappers to support namespaces with only minor modifications.

 For instance, the :meth:`.AutoPyDiscipline._run` method is as follows, and supports namespaces: